-Southern trails Grambling 17-7 at halftime of Bayou Classic
+Southern completes comeback, upsets Grambling in 52nd Bayou Classic

 Latest Weather Blog

-Southern trails Grambling 17-7 at halftime of Bayou Classic
+Southern completes comeback, upsets Grambling in 52nd Bayou Classic

-NEW ORLEANS - The Southern football team trails Grambling 17-7 at halftime of the 52nd Annual Bayou Classic.
+NEW ORLEANS - The Southern football team saved its best half of football this season for its last.

+The Jaguars stormed back from a 10-point deficit, scoring three offensive touchdowns in the second half to win the 52nd Annual Bayou Classic, 28-27.
+It's Southern's fourth straight Bayou Classic victory.

+Southern senior leader Ckelby Givens recovered Grambling fumble with under a minute left to seal the victory.

 Defense from both teams dominated the action early in the first half, until Grambling took a 7-0 lead late in the first quarter with a nine-yard touchdown reception from Barron Miles.
 The Tigers then took a 14-0 lead after Hayden Benoit connected with Keith Jones for a 28-yard touchdown early in the second quarter.